 \subsection{Other Related Work}

-In the worst case model, the Ranking algorithm \cite{karp1990optimal} and its generalization \cite{aggarwal2011online} achieved the optimal competitive ratio of $1-\frac1e$ for unweighted and vertex-weighted matching.
+In the worst case model, the Ranking algorithm \cite{karp1990optimal} and its generalization \cite{aggarwal2011online} achieved the optimal competitive ratio of $1-1/e$ for unweighted and vertex-weighted matching, respectively.
 For free-disposal edge-weighted matching, a sequence of works \cite{fahrbach2020edge,gao2022improved,blanc2022multiway} improved the competitive ratio to $0.5239$.

-In the random order model\footnote{The adversary decides the graph, then online vertices arrive in a uniformly random order.}, the currently best ratios are $0.696$ \cite{goel2008online,mahdian2011online} for unweighted matching and $0.662$ \cite{huang2019online,jin2021improved} for vertex-weighted matching.
+In the random order model\footnote{The adversary decides the graph, then online vertices arrive in a uniformly random order.}, the currently best ratios are $0.696$ \cite{goel2008online,mahdian2011online} for unweighted matching and $0.686$ \cite{huang2019online,jin2021improved,peng2025revisiting} for vertex-weighted matching.
 For edge-weighted matching, \cite{kesselheim2013optimal} achieved the optimal competitive ratio of $1/e$.

 In the online stochastic matching model, for unweighted and vertex-weighted matching, a sequence of works \cite{feldman2009online,bahmani2010improved,manshadi2012online,jaillet2014online,huang2021online,huang2022power,tang2022fractional} improved the competitive ratio to $0.716$ and the upper bound to $0.823$.
 For free-disposal edge-weighted matching, \cite{huang2022power} proposed a $0.706$-competitive algorithm.
 Under the integral assumption, the state-of-the-art algorithms achieved competitive ratios of $0.7299$ for unweighted matching \cite{manshadi2012online,jaillet2014online,brubach2020online}, $0.725$ for vertex-weighted matching \cite{jaillet2014online}, and $0.705$ for edge-weighted matching \cite{haeupler2011online,brubach2020online}.
 An upper bound of $0.703$ \cite{huang2022power} for (general) edge-weighted matching inferred that it is strictly harder than the above settings.
 For non i.i.d. arrivals, recent works \cite{tang2022fractional,chen2024stochastic} achieved a competitive ratio of $0.69$ for unweighted and vertex-weighted matching.